smkent/monoscad/logitech-c920-adapter/README.md

 As this mount replaces the built-in mount on the Logitech C920, some disassembly of the camera is needed to remove the built-in mount.
-I watched [this video][c920-disassembly-video] and read [this guide][c920-disassembly-guide] to learn how to dissasemble my camera.
+I watched [this video][c920-disassembly-video] and read [this guide][c920-disassembly-guide] to learn how to disassemble my camera.
 You'll want a phillips 00-size screwdriver or similar.

 Save the metal hinge inserts to use with the new printed adapter.